Retour

 Influence and responsible lobbying

-In terms of influence, and in line with its CSR Policy, the Group intends to defend its positions and actively contribute to debates in society, public decision-making, and regulations, as part of a constructive dialogue with public authorities and in partnership with its peers.
+In line with its ESG Policies, the Group contributes to debates in society, public decision-making, and regulations, as part of a constructive dialogue with public authorities and in partnership with its peers.

 In addition, the Group ensures that its participation in trade associations is consistent with its climate policy and in line with the objectives of the Paris Agreement.
-The valuation of its holdings is the subject of a report available on the link below.
+The assessment of its participations is the subject of a report:

 Find out more about the Influence Policy of ENGIE